-Carpet stain applicators are circular pads cut from carpets that are used to apply stain to hardwood floors.
+Carpet stain applicators are circular pads cut from carpets that are used to apply hardwood floor stains to your floors.
 They attach to a rotary buffer via a white or red scotchbrite pad, holding onto the stain and applying it evenly as you work across the floor.

 Why use carpet pads to apply stain to hardwood floors?

 Carpet pads cut down on the amount of stain you’ll use to complete a job.
 The speediness of the buffer allows you to cover the entire room in one quick pass, while the wood absorbs the stain the entire time.
 One quart of stain can typically cover between 150 and 250 SF of floor if applied with a carpet pad.

 Using a carpet pad makes the stain dry faster because the buffer’s rotary action creates heat.
 The buffer’s ability to evenly apply the stain (unlike applying it manually) further contributes to efficient drying.